Augustan Age: The Legacy of a Great Era

 Edmund Waller (3 March 1606 – 21 October 1687) was a famous English poet and politician who was a Member of Parliament for quite a long period of time and one of the longest-serving members of the English House of Commons.

-The son of a wealthy lawyer with extensive estates in Buckinghamshire, Waller entered Parliament in 1624.
+Waller, the son of a wealthy lawyer with extensive estates in Buckinghamshire, entered Parliament in 1624.
 However, he took little part in the political struggles in the run-up to the First English Civil War in 1642.
-Unlike his relatives William and Harders Waller, he sympathised with the royalists and was accused in 1643 of organising a conspiracy to seize London for Charles I. it is said that he had to pay a hefty bribe in order to escape the death penalty, while many conspirators, including his brother-in-law Nathaniel Tomkins, were executed.
+Unlike his relatives William and Harders Waller, he sympathised with the royalists and was accused in 1643 of organising a conspiracy to seize London for Charles I. It is said that he had to pay a hefty bribe in order to escape the death penalty, while many conspirators, including his brother-in-law Nathaniel Tomkins, were executed.

 After his sentence was softened to negation, he lived in a quiet exile in France and Switzerland until he was allowed home in 1651 by Oliver Cromwell, a distant relative who returned to Parliament after the restoration of Charles II in 1660.
 Known as a pleasing and entertaining orator, he held several minor offices.
 He essentially quit politics because of the death of his wife in 1677.
 He eventually died of oedema in October 1687.

 Best remembered now is his poem “Sung (Go, Pretty Rose)”, Waller’s earliest writing dates from the late 1630s, commemorating events in the 1620s, including a piece on Charles’ escape from a shipwreck in Santander in 1625.
 It was one of the early attempts at the form used by English poets some two centuries ago, written in heroic couplets.
-His poetry was admired among others by John Dryden, while he was a close friend of Thomas Hobbes and John Evelyn.
+His poetry was admired by John Dryden, who was a close friend of Thomas Hobbes and John Evelyn.

 When he died, Waller was considered a great English poet.
 Still, his reputation declined over the next century, and one saw him as “a king sparrow, a proper republican groom and mercenary”.
 He is now seen as a minor composer whose primary importance was developing a form adapted and improved by later poets such as Alexander Pope.